 Hay Wain 200: A Bigger Canvas

-Join us this summer as we celebrate the 200th anniversary of ‘The Hay Wain’, one of John Constable’s most celebrated pieces.
+Discover how we celebrated the 200th anniversary of ‘The Hay Wain’, one of John Constable’s most celebrated pieces.

-Over the summer months, the artists will be working at Flatford to create an immersive and interactive installation that explores the parallels between photography and painting and celebrates the idyllic views that inspired Constable.
-The finished piece which will evolve over the coming months will be made up of floor to ceiling cyanotype (a photographic printing process that produces cyan-blue prints) panels inspired by the landscape, photographs taken using pinhole cameras and smaller pieces created using a range of other historical and experimental photographic techniques.
+Over the summer months in 2021 photographic artists Liz Harrington and Laurence Harding have been working at Flatford to create an immersive and interactive installation, exploring the parallels between photography and painting and celebrating the idyllic views that inspired Constable.
+The finished piece, made up of floor to ceiling cyanotype (a photographic printing process that produces cyan-blue prints) panels inspired by the landscape, was displayed in The Granary at Flatford alongside photographs taken using pinhole cameras and smaller pieces created using a range of other historical and experimental photographic techniques.

-Visitors and local community groups will be able to participate by working with the artists at pop-up workshops to have a go at photographic techniques and contribute to the exhibition.
-Later on this year, the collaboratively created final piece will be on display in The Granary exhibition space at Flatford.
+Visitors and local community groups were able to participate by working with the artists at pop-up workshops to have a go at photographic techniques, contributing to the exhibition.

 What's a cyanotype?